JackGolden1/RestaurantManagementSystem/README.md

    SHOW TABLES;
    ```

-5. Run the provided INSERT statements (from Deliverables 3 & 4) to populate sample data.
+5. Run the provided INSERT statements (from sampledata) to populate sample data.

 ### Running the Web Application (Optional)